 Magento enables the WAF service on new accounts within 2 to 3 weeks after provisioning is final.
 The WAF is implemented through the Fastly CDN service.
 You do not have to install or maintain any hardware or software.

-Before you can use the WAF service, all external traffic to your Magento Commerce Cloud project must route through the Fastly service.
+Before you can use the WAF service, all external traffic to your Cloud for Adobe Commerce project must route through the Fastly service.
 See Set up Fastly.

 How it works